raspberrypilearning/sensing-science/lesson-7/lesson.md

 ##Measuring the temperature and humidity change

-1. Explain to students that the Sense Hat contains sensors that can measure temperature and humidity.
+1. Explain to students that the Sense HAT contains sensors that can measure temperature and humidity.
 We could simply blow onto the sensor before and after doing exercise to measure the changes but this could produce unreliable results.

 1. Setup the apparatus to measure the temperature and humidity.
 You will need a large zip-lock sandwich bag and a clean and new drinking straw, the jumbo ones from IKEA work well.
 Ensure that the sandwich bag is dry.
 Place the Raspberry Pi with Sense Hat into the sandwich bag.
 Zip the sandwich bag as close as you can get it but still allowing room for the power, keyboard and HDMI cables.
 Place a drinking straw into the bag next to the cables.